-This area of law therefore affects most of us in our everyday lives, from council issued parking tickets, to housing and benefits.
+This area of law, therefore, affects most of us in our everyday lives, from council issued parking tickets, to housing and benefits.

-Public law governs public bodies which usually derive their authority to make decisions from Parliament in the form of legislation.
+This law governs public bodies which usually derive their authority to make decisions from Parliament in the form of legislation.

 If a decision or an action is unauthorised by legislation, a public body will be in breach of legislation and public law principles.